 I liked the tangible reminder of my prayer – it felt like an amen.

-Read the whole “power of a praying mother” series
+A prayer of strength and courage.
+Read more in the “power of a praying mother” series

 Prayer.
 I’ve had a tricky relationship with prayer over the years.
 I’ve bounced between ‘what’s the point?’ and ‘Lord, God, THANK YOU so much for the powerful gift of prayer.’

 Here’s what life experience and the study of God’s word have taught me about prayer:

 God hears our prayers.